Chemical free produce from the Quaker Farm Store!

 There are several ways to Adopt-a-Sheep.....

-This option allows the individual to pick the sheep they want to adopt who has the fleece they would like to work with.
-They receive the entire fall fleece that has been skirted and then sent to a fiber mill to be washed and carded into roving.
-The roving will be sent from the fiber mill directly to the individual after processing.
-The individual will receive an adoption certificate and four times a year, Quaker Anne will write a letter to the individual describing the recent happenings of the adopted sheep.
-A picture of the adopted sheep will be sent with each letter along with a bar of our unique sheepmilk soap.
-Shipping included. $145
+Select the type of fleece you would like from the sheep you want to get to know.
+You will receive the entire spring fleece which will be completely skirted and sent to a fiber mill of your choice to be processed into roving.
+The roving will be then be sent directly from the fiber mill to you after processing.
+You will receive a lovely adoption certificate and four times a year, Quaker Anne will write a customized letter describing the seasonal events of the farm and the life of your adopted sheep.
+A picture of your adopted sheep will also be sent with each letter along with a bar of our unique and famous sheep milk soap which we have been making and selling since 1985.
+Shipping included. $165

 Program Details

--To Adopt-a-Sheep for yourself or for someone else please print out the Adopt-a-Sheep Intake Form, fill it out and mail it along with payment (or use Paypal) to the address on the form.
-When we receive your intake we will contact you to let you know we received it.
-Contact us by phone at 989-736-7627 or e-mail at quakerfarm@hotmail.com if you have question about the program.
+• To Adopt-a-Sheep please e-mail us for more information.
+When we receive your request, we will contact you with instructions.
+Contact us by phone at 989-736-7627 or e-mail at quakerfarm@gmail.com if you have questions about the program.

--Yearly shearing weight of Border Liecester or Cotswold sheep is 6-7 pounds raw, processed weight will a pound or 2 less.
-They sheared once a year.
+• Yearly shearing weight of Border Leicester or Cotswold sheep is 6-7 pounds raw, processed weight will be a few pounds less.
+They are sheared once a year.

 "The Lord bless thee and keep thee...."